Health Benefits of Sardines on Keto

 How to enjoy sardines on keto

-Whether you choose fresh or canned sardines, they are an excellent keto-friendly ingredient.
+Whether you choose fresh or canned sardines, they’re an excellent keto-friendly ingredient.
 They work well in salads and taste delicious when combined with avocado and olives.

-If you don't like to eat sardines because of their bones, try chopping them finely or using a food processor.
+If you don’t like to eat sardines because of their bones, you can finely chop them or use a food processor.
 Add fresh lemon juice, cream cheese, salt, and pepper for a tasty sardine keto spread.

 Fresh sardines